List of countries by federal system: Malaysia

 Malaysia is a federal constitutional monarchy.
 Its monarchy is elective, with the nine rulers and four state leaders (representing states with their respective sultanates abolished) meet at the Conference of Rulers to elect the next monarch every five years, or if the position becomes vacant for any reason.
 There is also a custom of rotation of the monarchy between the nine rulers.
 A legacy of British colonial rule, the federation's system of government is modelled closely on the Westminster parliamentary system.
 There exists a lower and upper house.
 Governance of the states is divided between the federal and the state governments, with different powers reserved for each, and the federal government has direct administration of the federal territories.
 Legislative powers are divided between state and federal assemblies, with elections being held every five years.

 Before British rule, Malaysia as it is today, was composed of separate sultanates and states.
 The Federated Malay States was the first instance of federalism being introduced in the Malay Peninsula.
 Penang, Malacca and Singapore were ruled as part of the Straits Settlements.
 In Borneo, British North Borneo joined the federation as the state of Sabah, along with a briefly independent Raj of Sarawak as the state of Sarawak.
-Singapore became independent after being ejected from the federation, due to differences between the central government and the People's Action Party, which still rules Singapore until today.
+Singapore became independent after being ejected from the federation, due to differences between the central government and the state's own People's Action Party, which still rules Singapore until today.